njbbaer/progrockdiffusion/README.md

 Usage examples:

-Use the 'Default' output directory and get settings from settings.json: python3 dd.py
+To use the Default output directory and settings from settings.json: python3 dd.py

-Use your own settings.json (note that putting it in quotes can help parse errors): python3 dd.py -s "some_directory/mysettings.json"
+To use your own settings.json file (note that putting it in quotes can help parse errors): python3 dd.py -s "some_directory/mysettings.json"

-Use the 'Default' output directory and settings, but override the output name and prompt: python3 dd.py -p "A cool image of the author of this program" -o Coolguy
+To quickly just override the output directory name and the prompt: python3 dd.py -p "A cool image of the author of this program" -o Coolguy
 ```
 # Notes

 - Currently Superres Sampling doesn't work, it will crash.
+- When using multiple prompts only the last prompt is used.

 # TODO